 From anchovies to whales, from turtles to birds, hundreds of Mediterranean marine species are affected by this kind of pollution, sometimes with fatal results.
 Microplastics are of particular concern as they absorb and concentrate dissolved pollutants and, due to their small size, are easily ingested by minute organisms, with consequences that are still unclear.

 Professional fishing and shipping are both significant sources of marine litter.
 However marine litter mostly originates from land: from illegal landfills or badly managed municipal waste, it is often carried downstream by rivers or inefficient sewage treatment plants.
 Another major source of litter in the Mediterranean Sea are recreational and tourist activities: Clean Sea LIFE therefore focused its awareness-raising activities on the ‘users of the sea’.

 the Clean Sea Life project

-The Clean Sea Life awareness campaign aims at a concrete and short-term goal – recovering quantities of marine litter – and a long-term goal, which is to induce all sea lovers to get actively involved in the protection of the sea during their activities.
+The aim of the Clean Sea LIFE project is to reverse the accumulation of marine litter along Italian coasts by raising awareness of the issue, inspiring changes in attitude in citizens, encouraging co-responsibility and disseminating good management practices among tourism operators and authorities.
+The awareness campaign aims at a concrete and short-term goal – recovering quantities of marine litter – and a long-term goal, which is to induce all sea lovers to get actively involved in the protection of the sea during their activities.
 The specific objectives are:

 - To increase awareness of marine litter, empowering citizens to become part of the solution